Mandala Sand Art

 Continue this color blocking process, working one section at a time.
 Make sure to allow adjacent sections to dry between applications.

-Continue this proves until you’ve filled all the desired spaces with color blocking.
+Continue this process until you’ve filled all the desired spaces with color blocking.

 For the centerpiece of this mandala design we employed an ombre technique.
 For this technique, use mini clothespins or clips to fold the bags as shown.
 This gives you greater control when sprinkling the sand.